-	- Ignore – for the most part this activity.
+- Ignore – for the most part, this activity.
 Positive attention will result in a bad dog.

 - Energy reminds me – Is your puppy well exercised?
-Could he do with a bit more of running during the day?
+Could he do with a bit more running during the day?

 - Reward a calm puppy – once the puppy is settled, still staying calm, give a small bit of treat.
-Soon puppy will realize calmness means treat.
+Soon the puppy will realize calmness means treat.

 - Later add the word command of something like “settle” or “calm” along with the treat.
-Remember do this after the dog is calm and not before.
+Remember to do this after the dog is calm and not before.

-	- Finally give your puppy some time to grow up.
+- Finally, give your puppy some time to grow up.
 She will settle down as she grows without any repercussions and a more obedient dog following your command.

 - Keep trying and training 🙂

 How to Raise the Perfect Dog: Through Puppyhood and Beyond by Cesar Millan is an awesome book if you need to learn some basic techniques on dog training and bringing up your cute puppy.